 The add_constraints operation is invoked by a client in order to associate one or more new constraints with the target filter object.
-The operation accepts as input a sequence of constraint data structures, each element of which consists of a sequence of event type structures (described in Section 3.2.1, "The Filter Interface," on page 3-13) and a constraint expressed within the constraint grammar supported by the target object.
+The operation accepts as input a sequence of constraint data structures, each element of which consists of a sequence of event type structures (described in "The Filter Interface" on page 3-12) and a constraint expressed within the constraint grammar supported by the target object.
 Upon processing each constraint, the target object associates a numeric identifier with the constraint that is unique among all constraints it encapsulates.
-If any of the constraints in the input sequence is not a valid expression within the supported constraint grammar, the InvalidConstraint exception is raised.
-This exception contains as data the specific constraint expression that was determined to be invalid.
+If any of the constraint grammar, the InvalidConstraint expression within the supported constraint as data the specific constraint expression that was determined to be invalid.
 Upon successful processing of all input constraint expressions, the add_constraints operation returns a sequence in which each element will be a structure including one of the input constraint expressions, along with the unique identifier assigned to it by the target filter object.